AniDevTwitter/animeopenings/README.md

 ## Updating

 Simply update all the files that were changed.
-Just make sure not to break your `botnet.html` if that has content, and make sure you back up your `names.php` and `eggs.php` along with the videos if you wish.
+If you're using git, the `.gitignore` file should keep most custom things from being overwritten.

 ## Releases